causerp/cangjie_runtime/stdlib/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public func traverse(v: Visitor): Unit
 ```

 Function: Traverses the current syntax tree node and its child nodes.
-To terminate child node traversal early, override the `visit` function and call the `breakTraverse` function to halt traversal.
-Refer to [Custom Visitor Function for AST Traversal Example](../ast_samples/traverse.md).
+To terminate the traversal of child nodes early, override the `visit` function and call the `breakTraverse` function.
+See [Custom Visitor Function for Traversing AST Objects Example](../ast_samples/traverse.md).

 Parameters: